sian504/camera_and_curls/README.md

 ![Small screen view](assets/images/features-mobile-menu.jpeg)

 The navbar and menu items are positioned in the top right of the screen.
 It consists of 3 links on the desktop view for each available page and has been condensed into a hamburger menu for tablet and mobile.
-I chose this menu for the smaller screens as the text for the menu items was showing as quite small and could have been an issue for users when trying to navigate.
+I chose this menu for the smaller screens as the text for the menu items was displaying as small and could have been an issue for users when trying to navigate.

 This satisfies the user story: As a first time user, I want to navigate a clear and intuitive portfolio, so I can easily explore different sections, such as the photographer's different categories of work and their contact page.